How To Write Effective Meta Descriptions?

 Meta descriptions are a vital feature of the search engine results page.
 They are a tool for you to provide value and information to target market or audience from a search engine, a tool that gives them significant reasons to click on your link.

 This article was crafted to give you an introduction to meta descriptions, what they are, why they are important, and of course, how to create effective meta descriptions for your website.
 Keep reading to find out more.

 Meta descriptions are the texts you see underneath the titles and URLs of the search results you get from your search engine.
 You have probably skimmed through some of them today to quickly find what you are looking for when you entered a search query.
 Here is what they look like:

 We bet that looked familiar.

 If you are not already capitalizing on your site’s meta description, then you really need to start putting it to good use.
-Your meta descriptions may very well make all the difference on whether someone decides to click on your link or on someone else’s link altogether.
+Your meta descriptions may very well make all the difference in whether someone decides to click on your link or someone else’s link altogether.

 Do meta descriptions affect your SERP rank?

 According to Google in September of 2009, meta descriptions were not a factor in Google’s ranking algorithm.
 However, meta descriptions are proven to have an impact on your page’s click-through-rates or CTR.
 And if your meta descriptions don’t count, CTR does.